 We have undergone training and internal GDPR certification for all our staff in all departments, and do so on an ongoing basis once a year.
 We also have cutting-edge expertise and supplier/system support to keep us up to date and work actively to comply with the directives and try to make this easier for our customers as well.

-We are certified according to the ISO 9001 quality standard, ISO 14001 environmental management standard and ISO 27001 information security standard, and we have met the strict requirements for procedures, processes and various systems contained in these standards.
+We are certified according to the ISO 9001 quality standard, ISO 14001 environmental management standard and ISO 27001 information security standard, and have met the stringent requirements for procedures, processes and various systems contained therein.

 The content of this data protection policy may change over time.
 We will always uphold our customers' privacy and comply with all data protection laws within the EU and Sweden.
 If we make any major changes, these will be communicated via email and in your customer portal.
 If you want to stay up to date, we recommend that you read this policy regularly.